 The Rectory was somewhat of a Victorian wedding cake of a house, and was home to many a minister and their families.
 I do not know what it is used for today, by the looks of it the building has been cut off from the church, but it is very hard to say.

 That’s it in a nutshell.
-A place from my past in jeopardy, and the final resting place of my late father.
+A place from my past in jeopardy, and the final resting place of my late father and mother.

 DRW © 2018 – 2022.
 Created 20/09/2018, updated 28/10/2019, 24/12/2019